williamHuang5468/EngArticle/Sacrifice.md

 > what are you going to do?
 What will keep you in the game.

 There are things that you think you’ll never need to know.
 That you may only need to know one time in your life, but that could save your life because you had that knowledge.

+> There are things (that you think you’ll never need to know).
+>
+> you think you will never need to know.
+>
+> There are things that you think ..
+>
+> That you may only need to know one time in your life, but that could save your life because you had that knowledge.
+>
+> That you may only need to know one time (in your life),
+>
+> That you may need to know one time.
+>
+> but that could save your life because you had that knowledge.
+>
+> but that could save your life
+>
+> because you had that knowledge.

 Unless you attempt to do something beyond that, which you’ve already mastered, you will never grow.
 What is it that you looked at, at some point in time and you decided that you couldn’t do it, that you talk yourself out of it.